VenkataLakshmi786/Emails-Reading-through-AI-and-proving-summry-of-the-Email/README.md

 # Emails-Reading-through-AI-and-proving-summry-of-the-Email
-This project, "Enterprise Smart Notification Agent for Campus Automation," is a practical application of Artificial Intelligence (AI) and API integration to streamline information management, specifically concerning email communications, within a campus environment.
+	This project automates email management for campus users by leveraging Google's Gmail API and Gemini AI.
+It fetches recent emails, processes their content, and generates concise 5-line summaries, extracts key actions and deadlines, classifies emails by category (Academic, HR, Finance, IT, General), and assigns an urgency level.
+The goal is to provide "smart notifications," significantly reducing information overload and ensuring timely awareness of critical campus communications.This project, "Enterprise Smart Notification Agent for Campus Automation," is a practical application of Artificial Intelligence (AI) and API integration to streamline information management, specifically concerning email communications, within a campus environment.
 # Here's a breakdown of the project's purpose, how it works, and its significance:

 # Purpose: